encapsulate-xyz/server-setup-playbook/README.md

-# Ansible Playbook to deploy Berachain
+# Ansible Playbook to deploy Secure server

-This Ansible playbook automates the deployment and configuration of Berachain execution (beacond) and consensus (nethermind) client.
-It ensures that the necessary dependencies, configuration files, and services are properly set up and running.
+This Ansible playbook automates the deployment and configuration of server.
+It ensures that the necessary dependencies, configuration files, and services are properly set for secure environment.

 ## Table of Contents